projectM-visualizer/frontend-sdl2/README.md

 If all runs successfully, you should have an executable.

 #### Linux
-[Note: 'make install' is broken at the moment.
+[Note: 'make install' is unimplemented at the moment.
 Just copy the binary 'projectMSDL' to your choice of run-path.
 E.g.]
 ```shell
 cp src/projectMSDL ~/bin
 ```